 10. Backup your personal data

-There are plenty of ways to backup your personal data in case your computer crashes or if you get infected with malware.
-You should have a plan that keeps frequent backups a priority in case you lose your data due to a computer virus.
+There are plenty of ways to backup your personal data in case your computer crashes or gets infected with malware.
+You should have a plan that prioritizes frequent backups in case you lose your data due to a computer virus.

-When you make copies of your files, you can also keep them out of a hacker’s reach if you need to remove a virus from your device.
-You can use a USB drive, external hard drive, or print physical copies if you like.
+When you make copies of your files, you can keep them out of a hacker’s reach if you need to remove a virus from your device.
+You can use a USB drive or external hard drive or print physical copies if you like.

 If you get a computer virus warning and go to backup your files, you risk copying the virus and then downloading it back onto your computer when you try to restore your files.